mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/container-native-networking-with-gke.md

 https://cloud.google.com/blog/products/containers-kubernetes/ip-address-management-in-gke
 https://cloud.google.com/kubernetes-engine/docs/how-to/flexible-pod-cidr

-So here is now I will create my GKE cluster to leverage this feature (FYI you can't update an existing cluster to get this feature):
+So here is now how I will create my GKE cluster to leverage this feature (FYI you can't update an existing cluster to get this feature):
 ```
 gcloud container clusters create \
   --enable-ip-alias